GoogleCloudPlatform/emblem/CONTRIBUTING.md

 If no Google Cloud resources are needed, use [GitHub Actions](https://docs.github.com/en/actions) to drive automation.
 Otherwise use Cloud Build ([decision](docs/decisions/2021-05-static-analysis.md)).

 Infrastructure (including test fixtures) should be managed automatically.
 This should be by Terraform where possible, and by custom scripts where necessary. ([decision](docs/decisions/2021-04-terraform.md)) However, some cases exist where resources **cannot** be managed automatically.
 In those cases, Emblem allows for manual resource management. ([decision](docs/decisions/2022-07-test-fixtures.md))

-## Design & Project Philosophy

-### Positive & Helpful in Feedback

-Whether it's a code review, a static analysis outcome, or an error message in the app, our goal is to enable contributor and user success.

-* Warnings & errors should provide context, suggest next steps, and provide direct access to more details.
-(For example, link to build logs.)
-* When a warning or error has a generally agreed fix or next step, point the way or suggest the fix.
-(For example, linting checks on a PR should propose the fixes to correct the code formatting.)